eficode-academy/github-actions-katas/labs/build-app.md

 ## Task

-- Replase the workflow you created in `.github/workflows/main.yml` with the above example.
+- Replace the workflow you created in `.github/workflows/main.yml` with the above example.
 - Add and commit the file and push it to Github.

 <details>